nrn/old-nrn.github.com/ReadMe.md

 This is not the wiki you are looking for
 ========================================

-This repository is a temporary experiment.
+This repository is a temporary experiment, and out of date.
 To see the result go to:

 http://nickn.github.com/